-To my surprise, I learned that the collard green did not get its start in Africa.
-The leafy green got its start near Greece over 2,000 years ago.
+I love to research and I learned that the collard green got its start near Greece over 2,000 years ago.
 It is related to cabbage, brussells sprouts and kale.
 You can spot them in the supermarket because of their large, dark and wide leaves.
 Low in calories, collard greens are an excellent source of vitamin K, vitamin A, vitamin C, manganese and calcium.
 They are also a great source of fiber and iron.
 If you want to add more greens to your lifestyle, you can’t go wrong with making collards the star of your plate.
 As I said, they now come rinsed and chopped but I’m a skeptic so therefore, I still rinse them and go through them to get rid of some of the large and woody ribs that run down the middle.

 Slow and Easy